sg-crest A Singapore Government Agency Website

 As your AEIC constitutes your evidence in court, it is important for you to be true and accurate in describing the facts in your AEIC.
 Contempt of court proceedings may be brought against you if you are found to have made false statements in your AEIC.

-The party who is calling you as a witness or their lawyers (if any) can help to prepare you for a case by explaining the court process, and clarify and structure your memories of the case but should never tell you what to include in your AEIC or say in court.
+The party who is calling you as a witness or their lawyers (if any) can help to prepare you for a case by explaining the court process, clarify and structure your memories of the case but should never tell you what to include in your AEIC or say in court.

 If you have to attend court for a trial or hearing, you cannot give evidence that is not contained in your AEIC without the court’s permission.